sduplan/bojler/index.md

 This is some kind of development process that you should follow when developing email templates with Bojler.
 If you are experienced email developer then you can skip this section.

 ### Use lite version of boilerplate
-First of all we suggest you to use `email-lite.html` or `email-grid-lite.html` for your email development because you should **avoid using comments** in your final email campaign.
+First of all we suggest you to use `email-lite.html` for your email development because you should **avoid using comments** in your final email campaign.
 Else you may get blocked by SPAM filters.

 ### Follow [this](https://www.campaignmonitor.com/css/) email CSS guide
 On [this link](https://www.campaignmonitor.com/css/) you can find a complete breakdown of the CSS support for the top 10 most popular mobile, web and desktop email clients on the planet.
 It is recommended to use it as often as possible.